BS in Environmental & Sustainability Science

 Additional upper-level course requirements

 18 credits in courses in the major taken at or above the 2000 level.
-A minimum of 12 of these credits should be within one of the two concentrations below and include at least one 3000-level course.
-The remaining two courses can be selected from the other concentration or from the “other upper level courses in the major” category below.
+A minimum of 12 of these credits should be taken in one of the two concentrations outlined below and include at least one 3000-level course.
+The remaining 6 credits can be in courses selected from the other concentration or from the “Other upper level courses in the major” category below.

 Earth and environmental science concentration